tarkansarim/OneTrainer-FluxDe-DistilledSupport-/README.md

 OneTrainer is a one-stop solution for all your Diffusion training needs.

 > [!NOTE]
-> **This fork adds complete support for Flux Dev Dedistilled models**, including traditional CFG during sampling, negative prompts, and crash prevention.
-All changes are automatic and backward-compatible with regular Flux Dev.
-See [Flux Dev Dedistilled Support](#flux-dev-dedistilled-support) section below for details.
+> **This fork adds complete support for Flux Dev Dedistilled models** and **fixes GPU selection in single-GPU mode**.
+Includes traditional CFG during sampling, negative prompts, crash prevention, and proper device index handling in the GUI.
+All changes are automatic and backward-compatible.
+See [Flux Dev Dedistilled Support](#flux-dev-dedistilled-support) and [Additional Improvements](#additional-improvements-in-this-fork) sections below for details.

 <a href="https://discord.gg/KwgcQd5scF"><img src="https://discord.com/api/guilds/1102003518203756564/widget.png" alt="OneTrainer Discord"/></a><br>